mad-stat/NARFIMA/README.md

 * To view "Table 3: Global characteristics of the economic time series under study for BRIC countries.", please refer to [Table_03_Global_Characteristics_BRIC.R](https://github.com/mad-stat/NARFIMA/blob/main/Table_03_Global_Characteristics_BRIC.R).

-* To view "Table 4: Causality analysis results based on nonlinear Granger causality (GC) test and transfer entropy between exchange rates and exogenous covariates across BRIC countries.", please refer to [Table_04_Causality Analysis_BRIC.R](https://github.com/mad-stat/NARFIMA/blob/main/Table_04_Causality_Analysis_BRIC.R).
+* To view "Table 4: Nonlinear Granger causality test results assessing the influence of exogenous covariates on exchange rates in BRIC countries", please refer to [Table_04_Causality Analysis_BRIC.R](https://github.com/mad-stat/NARFIMA/blob/main/Table_04_Causality_Analysis_BRIC.R).

 * To view "Figure 1: Impulse response functions (generated using the local projections method) of spot exchange rates to GEPU, GPR, US EMV, and US MPU shocks for the BRIC nations.
 The reaction is represented by the solid black line and corresponding 95% confidence bands by grey shading.
 The dashed black line displays the zero line.
 The sample period runs from 1997-01 to 2023-10.", please refer to [Figure_01_Impulse_Response_Functions.R](https://github.com/mad-stat/NARFIMA/blob/main/Figure_01_Impulse_Response_Functions.R).